Team17: IPO and management troubles (2018–present)

 Through the first half of 2019, Team17's revenue rose significantly; 83% of its revenue was attributed to its publishing activities, of which 80% stemmed from games Team17 had co-developed internally.
 Notably successful were Hell Let Loose and My Time at Portia, which were the best-performing games for the company in that time frame.
-Team17 announced that, with this funding, it would be looking into acquiring more development studios.
+Team17 Group announced that, with this funding, it would be looking into acquiring more development studios.
 The company's headcount also increased from 154 to 182 in that period, because of which Team17 moved its headquarters to new offices within Wakefield in November 2019.
 The number of staff further increased to 200 by the end of the year.
-In September 2019, Martin Hellawell was appointed non-executive director of Team17.
-In January 2020, Team17 acquired Manchester-based developer Yippee Entertainment for £1.4 million, a combination of £922,407 in cash and 114,000 consideration shares, worth £433,200.
+In September 2019, Martin Hellawell was appointed a non-executive director of Team17 Group.

+In January 2020, Team17 acquired the Manchester-based developer Yippee Entertainment for £1.4 million, a combination of £922,407 in cash and 114,000 consideration shares, worth £433,200.
 The company bought out Golf with Your Friends, which it had published, from developers Blacklight Interactive in January 2021, planning to release further downloadable content (DLC) for it.
-In July 2021, Team17 acquired TouchPress, the parent company of StoryToys, a developer of edutainment apps, for $26.5 million.
-In January 2022, Team17 acquired Astragon, a German game publisher focused on simulation video games, for £83 million.
+In July 2021, Team17 Group acquired StoryToys, a developer of edutainment apps, for $26.5 million.
+In January 2022, Team17 Group acquired Astragon, a German publisher focused on simulation video games, for £83 million.
+In the same month, they also acquired The Label, a San Francisco–based video game publisher focusing on video game subscriptions and known for publishing What the Golf?, eventually renaming the company Team17 USA.
+Michael Pattison was hired to lead Team17 as CEO in October 2021.
+In June 2023, Team17 bought the rights for Hell Let Loose from the original developers Black Matter and founded a new studio named Cover 6 Studios to develop the game alongside Manchester-based Expression Games.

-In early 2022, Team17 announced MetaWorms, a non-fungible token (NFT) project to sell procedurally generated images of characters from Worms as digitally owned objects on a blockchain.
-The reaction to this project was swift and negative; the company cancelled it after multiple game development studios it had partnered with in the past, including Ghost Town Games, Playtonic, and Aggro Crab, condemned the project and vowed not to work with the publisher again.
-Eurogamer reported that many employees were unaware of the project and were blindsided by its announcement, including the social media team which suffered online abuse and harassment from the public.
-Others who had knowledge of the project voiced their opposition to NFTs but were ignored by upper management which went forward anyway.
+In early 2022, Team17 announced MetaWorms, a non-fungible token (NFT) project, to sell procedurally generated images of characters from Worms as digitally owned objects on a blockchain.
+The reaction to this project was swift and negative; the company cancelled it after multiple game development studios it had partnered with in the past, including Ghost Town Games, Playtonic and Aggro Crab, condemned the project and vowed not to work with the publisher again.
+Eurogamer reported that many employees were unaware of the project and were blindsided by its announcement, including the social media team, which suffered online abuse and harassment from the public.
+Others who had knowledge of the project voiced their opposition to NFTs but were ignored by upper management, which went forward anyway.